Off-Road Equipment

 Leaf Blower Ordinance

-In 2019, the City Council passed an ordinance prohibiting the use of gas-powered two-stroke leaf blowers.
-This ordinance went into effect in January 2020 and has led to reduced CO2 emissions.
+In 2019, the City Council passed the Leaf Blower Ordinance (Ordinance No. 2019-06, Chapter 11.28) prohibiting the use of gas-powered two-stroke leaf blowers.
+This ordinance went into effect in January 2020 and has led to reduced CO2 emissions communitywide.

-To assist residents with the transition away from fuel-powered leaf blowers, a City funded rebate was offered for electric or battery-powered leaf blowers until May 1st, 2020.
-Additionally, the California Air Resources Board offered the Clean Off-Road Equipment Voucher Incentive Project (California CORE) which assisted professional landscapers and small business who conduct landscape maintenance, with rebates for the purchase of electric landscape equipment through 2023.
+To assist residents with the transition away from fuel-powered leaf blowers, a City-funded rebate was offered for electric or battery-powered leaf blowers until May 1, 2020.
+Additionally, from 2020 to 2023, the California Air Resources Board offered the Clean Off-Road Equipment Voucher Incentive Project (California CORE) which assisted professional landscapers and small businesseses with rebates for the purchase of electric landscape equipment.
+As of January 1, 2024, the sale of new gas-powered lawn equipment, including leaf blowers, has been prohibited by state law.

 Reduce Off-Road Fuel Use